-Further information on event logging and forwarding can be found in the Australian Signals Directorate's Windows Event Logging and Forwarding publication.
+Further information on event logging and forwarding can be found in the Australian Signals Directorate's Best Practices for Event Logging and Threat Detection and Windows Event Logging and Forwarding publications.

 Further information on prioritising the collection and storage of event logs can be found in the United States' Cybersecurity & Infrastructure Security Agency's Guidance for Implementing M-21-31: Improving the Federal Government's Investigative and Remediation Capabilities publication.